GauravGK30/Warehouse-API/README.md

 Port Already In Use
-If port 5000 is taken, change PORT in .env file: envPORT=3000
+If port 5000 is taken, change PORT in .env file: env
+PORT=3000

 Tests Failing
 Make sure:

-Database is running and accessible
+- Database is running and accessible
-Test data doesn't conflict with existing data
+- Test data doesn't conflict with existing data
-All dependencies are installed: npm install
+- All dependencies are installed: npm install